-To transfer to the BSc Data Science and Business Analytics, you must meet the higher mathematics entry requirements of the programme.
+To transfer to the BSc Data Science and Business Analytics or BSc Mathematics and Economics, you must meet the higher mathematics entry requirements of the programme.
 These requirements can be found on the relevant page for each programme on the University of London website.